gouniverse/settingstore/README.md

 These methods may be subject to change as still in development

 ### Store Methods
 - NewStore(opts NewStoreOptions) (*store, error) - creates a new setting store
 - AutoMigrate(ctx context.Context) error - auto migrate (create the tables in the database) the settings store tables
 - DriverName(db *sql.DB) string - the name of the driver used for SQL strings (you may use this if you need to debug)
-- SqlCreateTable() string - SQL string for creating the tables (you may use this string if you want to set your own migrations)
 - SettingCount(ctx context.Context, query SettingQueryInterface) (int64, error) - counts the number of settings
 - SettingCreate(ctx context.Context, setting SettingInterface) error - creates a new setting
 - SettingDelete(ctx context.Context, setting SettingInterface) error - deletes a setting